 2018, Rupien in der Dollar-Zone: Geld als Prozess und Medium gesellschaftlicher Teilhabe.
 Eine Ethnographie (Badaga, Nilgiris District, Indien).
 Lit: Münster.
 Reihe: Indus.
 Ethnologische Südasien-Studien, Band 18.

-This being said, the book can still be regarded in many respects as a village- and community-based ethnography.
-Through the lens of money it delves deeply into essentials such as kinship, love and alliance, ritual, foundation mythology, ancestor worship and settlement-patterns and of course it explores their relevance with regard to economy, local tea-industry, financial landscapes, education, labor migration and an omnipresent “tradition of accepting change”.
+Through the lens of money “Rupees in the Dollar-Zone” delves deeply into essentials such as kinship, love and alliance, ritual, foundation mythology, ancestor worship and settlement-patterns and of course it explores their relevance with regard to the economy, too: the ups and downs of the local tea-industry; the true fundaments, functions, values and technologies of local financial landscapes; the role of education and labor migration; the staged performance of traditional monetary circuits along with an omnipresent “tradition of accepting change” and of “running after the money”.